unoplatform/uno/doc/articles/controls/GLCanvasElement.md

 > [!IMPORTANT]
 > `Init` and `OnDestroy` might be called multiple times in pairs.
 Every call to `OnDestroy` will be preceded by a call to `Init`.

-The `RenderOverride` method takes a `Silk.NET.OpenGL.GL` instance that can be used to make OpenGL calls.
-When adding your drawing logic in `RenderOverride` on the provided canvas, you can assume that the OpenGL viewport rectangle is already set and its dimensions are equal to the `resolution` parameter provided to the `GLCanvasElement` constructor.
+The `RenderOverride` is the main render-loop function.
+When adding your drawing logic in `RenderOverride`, you can assume that the OpenGL viewport rectangle is already set and its dimensions are equal to the `resolution` parameter provided to the `GLCanvasElement` constructor.
 Due to the fact that both `GLCanvasElement` and the Skia rendering engine used by Uno both use OpenGL, you must make sure to restore all the OpenGL state values to their original values at the end of `RenderOverride`.
 For example, make sure to save the values for the initially-bound VAO if you intend to bind your own VAO and bind the original VAO at the end of `RenderOverride`.

 ```csharp
 protected override void RenderOverride(GL gl)